 Discussing Virtual Reference

-If you are thinking about or are in the early stages of building a virtual reference service for your library, the virtual reference discussion group is a great place to start.
+If you are thinking about or are in the early stages of building a virtual reference service for your library, implementing a Virtual Reference Companion (VRC) Resource is a great place to start.

-MARS cochairs Jared Hoppenfeld and Christine Tobias gave a brief history of VRC, which is broken up into nine modules.
-Module 5, Staffing/Partners is still a work in progress, said Karen Reiman-Sendi and Laura Friesen, members of RUSA MARS, but it was close to completion as they load the data into Drupal.
-Hoppenfeld added that ALA has been very supportive of the constantly evolving project by providing resources such as crucial training in Drupal.
+MARS cochair at the time of the presentation, Samuel Rutherford Stormont, gave a brief history of VRC, which is broken up into nine modules.
+Module 5, Staffing/Partners is still a work in progress, said Karen Reiman-Sendi and Laura Friesen, members of RUSA MARS/RSS Virtual Reference Tutorial Subcommittee, but it was close to completion as they load the data into Drupal.
+Stormont added that ALA has been very supportive of the constantly evolving project by providing resources such as crucial training in Drupal.

-After this introduction, attendees were split into two large groups to share our experiences using or participating in virtual reference, with the goal of helping RUSA MARS build more resources for its VRC.
+After this introduction, attendees were split into two large groups to share our experiences using or participating in virtual reference, with the goal of gathering feedback on the VRC as well as receiving assistance with populating the tips and best practices section of the online resource.
 LibraryH3lp came up as a useful resource, as did Springshare.

 Friesen, reference and instruction librarian at the University of Michigan–Flint, brought up the topic of training participants who provide virtual reference services to be more aware of their language.
 A “warmer” approach to communicating virtually is important, she said, as a way to impart a friendly tone while still maintaining professional interactions with patrons.